a112r/Simple-Matrix-Multiply-Accelerator-in-SystemVerilog/README.md

-# Simple Matrix Multiplication Accelerator in SystemVerilog
+# Simple Matrix Multiplication Accelerator in SystemVerilog - Work in progress

 An attempt to make a lightweight, FPGA-compatible systolic array-based matrix multiply engine inspired by Googles TPUs(Tensor Processing Units)— a simple project to get a better understanding of how TPUs actually do what they do.